 Suppose we wanted to identify the records for all the victims of floods in China.
 How could we do that?
 Here I use grep() to match the literal into the character vector of flooded victims.
-Let’s see how to use grep() function in R and difference between grep() and grepl() functions.
+Let’s see how to use the grep() method and the difference between grep() and grepl() functions.

 grep in R

-The grep() is a built-in R function that searches for matches to argument patterns within each element of a character vector.
+The grep() in R is a built-in function that searches for matches to argument patterns within each element of a character vector.
 The grep() takes pattern and data as main arguments and returns a vector of the indices of the elements of input vector.

 grep(pattern, x, ignore.case = FALSE, perl = FALSE, value = FALSE, fixed = FALSE, useBytes = FALSE, invert = FALSE)